Diana Durango

 Diana Durango Flores (born 2 October 1988) is an Ecuadorian sport shooter.
-In 2019, she won the silver medal in the women's 25 metres pistol event at the 2019 Pan American Games held in Lima, Peru.
+She won the silver medal in the women's 25 metres pistol event at the 2019 Pan American Games held in Lima, Peru.
+She also won two medals at the 2023 Pan American Games held in Santiago, Chile.

-In 2011, she competed in the women's 10 metre air pistol and women's 25 metre pistol event at the 2011 Pan American Games in Guadalajara, Mexico without winning a medal.
+In 2011, she competed in the women's 10 metre air pistol and women's 25 metre pistol event at the Pan American Games in Guadalajara, Mexico without winning a medal.

 She represented Ecuador at the 2020 Summer Olympics in Tokyo, Japan.